DataSQRL/datasqrl.github.io/docs/getting-started/intro/advanced.md

 ## Subscriptions

+In a [previous chapter](data-sources) we talked a great deal about importing data sources as stream tables.
+You can also export stream tables to external data sinks.

 The last feature we want to implement in our customer 360 is a trigger or notification when a customer has more than $100 in purchases so that we can email them with a special coupon to reward their loyalty.